suvash/ugradish/README.md

 # ugradish

-Following along the building micrograd walkthrough
+Notebooks along the way while following the [building micrograd walkthrough](https://www.youtube.com/watch?v=VMj-3S1tku0) by Andrej Karpathy

+I gotta admit, this was a lot of fun !